Elayas569/Elayas569/README.md

 🎓 Senior student in **Computer Technology Engineering and Digital Business**
 📍 Anáhuac Mayab University, Mexico
 💼 **Actively looking for an internship or junior opportunity**

-I’m a motivated engineering student eager to gain **real-world experience**.
 I’m flexible about the role, quick to learn new technologies, and focused on contributing from day one.

 ## 🛠️ Languages & Tools